Open-Transactions/protocol-docs/docs/OTServerContract.md

 # Notes
 Perhaps the `entity` element is reused somewhere.
 If it is not it might be interesting to merge `entity` and `notaryServer` into one element.
 Both elements now describe the same thing.
+This would also take care of the duplicate `serverURL` and `URL` attributes.

 Also the attributes `hostname` and `port` seems quite redundant since both can (and should) be encoded in the `URL` attribute.
 Perhaps this was done for the